Matonks/better-prompts/README.md

 ## 🧪 Use Case Examples

-- Build a GPT-4o agent that tutors Python and writes flashcards → Use **LearnBot**
+- Build a GPT-4o agent that tutors anything and writes flashcards → Use **LearnBot**
 - Turn messy meeting notes into clear SOPs → Use **OpsDoc**
 - Generate precise microcopy for form errors or modals → Use **Synthetix**
 - Auto-write pitch decks with persuasive speaker notes → Use **Scripta: Pitch Decks**